freedomofpress/securedrop-docs/docs/threat_model/threat_model.rst

    is enabled on the source interface)
 -  The server stores hashes of codenames, created with scrypt and randomly-generated salts.
--  The server stores journalist password hashes, created with scrupt and randomly-generated salts, as well as TOTP seeds.
+-  The server stores journalist password hashes, created with script and randomly-generated salts, as well as TOTP seeds.
 -  The server stores only encrypted submissions and communication on disk.